vthanh6494/Creatory-assignment/README.md

 1. Create a login screen, handle wrong username/password combination
 2. Preserve login state
-3. After successfull login, redirect to main application
+3. After successfull login (with /auth endpoint), redirect to main application
-4. Display the data in such a way that is performant and beautiful
+4. Display the data (from /data endpoint) in such a way that is performant and beautiful
 5. Implement sorting (ascending, descending) on the columns you see useful
 6. Implement text filtering/searching on the columns you deem important
+7. Please use your favorite framework(s) and components
+8. Do not eject

 ## Endpoints